hipsterhero-org/client-rabbitmq/README.md

 # client-rabbitmq
-App con producer e consumer rabbit
+Simple app with RabbitMQ producer and consumer